Chapter 18 R Packages

 #'

-Data set documentation should contain both general information about the context of the data as well as detailed information about the data columns.
-Finally the documentation should also include information about where the data came from, if it is available.
+Data set documentation should contain both general information about the context of the data as well as detailed information about the data columns (variables).
+The documentation should also include information about the source of the data (especially if it is a publicly available source).
 The title and description are given in the first paragraphs of the description, but the format and source need some indication starting the sections.
+The below syntax is a minimal set of information for any data set.

 #' A short title